tesla3327/michaelnthiessen/src/pages/call-method-on-page-load/index.md

 **You'll want to use the `mounted` lifecycle hook so that you can run code as soon as your component is mounted to the DOM.
 From this lifecycle hook you can fetch data, manipulate the DOM, or do anything else you might need in order to initialize your component.**

-This article will explain a few things:
+This chapter will explain a few things:
 - What lifecycle hooks are
 - How to use lifecycle hooks
 - Why you should prefer using the `mounted` hook over the `created` hook